-We are pleased to announce the continuation of an initiative, supported by the 250th Anniversary Fund for Innovation in Undergraduate Education, that offers a small group of faculty the opportunity to learn from each other and collaborate with colleagues in the Office of the Dean of the College (ODOC) to create dynamic, transformative junior methods courses.
-Following the recommendation of the General Education Task Force, we seek proposals from faculty whose new or revised junior methods course will train students in the “analytical methods of scholarly work in their field and prepare [them] for a successful independent work experience in the junior and senior years” (General Education Task Force Report, October 2016).
-This initiative seeks to build a bridge between the Princeton Writing Program and junior methods instruction, and to make active use of the many resources available to support faculty teaching.
+We are pleased to announce the continuation of an initiative supported by the 250th Anniversary Fund for Innovation in Undergraduate Education that offers a small group of faculty the opportunity to learn from one another and colleagues in the Office of the Dean of the College (ODOC) to create dynamic, transformative junior methods courses.
+We seek proposals from faculty whose new or revised junior methods course will train students in the analytical methods of scholarly work in their field and prepare them for a successful independent work experience in the junior and senior years.
+This initiative seeks to build a bridge between the curriculum of the Princeton Writing Program and junior methods instruction.

-The third cohort will include six to eight faculty members from across the divisions.
-We encourage applications both from departments that don’t currently offer a credit-bearing methods course and wish to use this opportunity to develop new curricular offerings and from departments that intend to revise significantly their methods instruction.
-Applicants should plan to offer the new course in the fall of 2020.
+We encourage applications from departments that don’t currently offer a credit-bearing methods course and wish to use this opportunity to develop new curricular offerings.
+We also welcome proposals and from departments that intend to significantly revise their methods instruction.
+Applicants should plan to offer the new course in fall 2021.

 Please address applications to the Office of the Dean of the College, and include the following:

-- The proposal should describe the new (or reimagined ) course’s goals; how it prepares students for research and writing in the field; and what the applicant hopes to contribute to and learn from participation in the initiative.
+- A proposal (~500 words) which describes the new (or reimagined ) course’s goals; how it prepares students for research and writing in the field; and what you hopes to contribute to and learn from your participation in the initiative.

-- A letter of support from the department chair that confirms the course has the department’s support and describes its role within the department’s curriculum.
+- A letter of support from the department chair that confirms the course has the department’s support and describes its place in the department’s curriculum.

 Questions?
 You are welcome to contact Kate Stanton (firstname.lastname@example.org), Director of the McGraw Center for Teaching and Learning, or Amanda Irwin Wilkins (email@example.com), Director of the Princeton Writing Program.